-A. Appointment: On or before the first Monday in February following a town election, the mayor, with the advice and consent of the town council, shall appoint a qualified person to each of the offices of town clerk, town treasurer, town marshal and town administratormanager.

-B. Removal of a town official shall require one of the following:
+- A. Town Manager Appointment: When a vacancy exists in the town manager position, On or before the first Monday in February following a town election, the mayor will nominate candidate/s for appointment.
+The town council, with the advice and consent of the town council, shall then appoint a qualified personnominee to each of the offices of town clerk, town treasurer, town marshal and as town administrator manager by majority vote. - B. When a vacancy occurs in the office of town marshal, town clerk, town treasurer, or other appointed town office, the town manager shall appoint a qualified person, with the advice and consent of the town council, to fill the vacancy. - A.C.
+Removal of Town Officials: Any appointed official may be removed from office by a majority vote of the town council. - B.D.

-1. The affirmative vote of the mayor and majority of the town council, or

-1.2.
-The affirmative vote of all council members other than the mayor.

-A.C.
 Ex Officio Auditor: The town clerk is ex officio the town auditor and shall perform the duties of that office.